 Mandel’s analysis of the material roots and development of the Soviet bureaucracy in Power and Money, Chapter 2 and Trotsky as Alternative, Chapter 3, closely follows that of Trotsky in The Revolution Betrayed, Chapters II, IV, V. Mandel provided a very powerful reply to various social-democrats and former Stalinists who claim that Stalin’s merely implemented Trotsky’s economic proposals, albeit in a “barbaric form”, in the late 1920s and 1930s.
 In Trotsky as Alternative, Chapter 4, Mandel demonstrated that Trotsky continued, until his death in 1940, to advocate a democratically controlled economy that combined a dominant state-owned, planned sector with market mechanisms.

-Samuel Farber [Before Stalinism: The Rise and Fall of Soviet Democracy (London: Verso Books, 1990)] despite many important insights, tends to underestimate the weight of these material factors as he highlights the Bolshevik’s mainstream’s subjective underestimation of democratic institutions and rights.
+despite many important insights, tends to underestimate the weight of these material factors as he highlights the Bolshevik’s mainstream’s subjective underestimation of democratic institutions and rights.
 For a good discussion of the strengths and weaknesses of Farber’s work, see David Mandel, “The Rise & Fall of Soviet Democracy,” Against the Current 37 (March-April 1992), 48-49.

 Mandel, Trotsky as Alternative, 82.